pylint: disable=C0103, C0114

 [docs]

-Scales all kerning values by **factor**. **factor** will be an
+"""Scale all kerning values by the specified factor.

 >>> myKerning.scaleBy(2)